 Via its website, Optical Superstore allows consumers to book an eye test or a more detailed examination at the store of their choosing.
 If you’re not sure about which glasses to go with, or you’re a bit nervous about your eye examination, Optical Superstore provides its Expert Advisor through the website, which runs you through the processes and provides general information about eye health to make sure you are well-prepared when you step into your local store.
 It also offers free delivery on all purchases over $95.

-A global brand, you will find Specsavers stores at more than 100 locations around Australia, with frames and glasses also available to buy online for extra convenience.
-With plenty of styles, models and brands available – including the likes of Tommy Hilfiger, Country Road and Disney for the kids – Specsavers will likely have you covered, regardless of your preferences.
+A global brand, you will find Specsavers stores in more than 300 locations around Australia, with frames and glasses also available to buy online for extra convenience.
+With plenty of styles, models and brands available – including the likes of Tommy Hilfiger, Marc Jacobs and Disney for the kids – Specsavers will likely have you covered, regardless of your preferences.

 Contact lenses are also available for purchase online, with a wide variety of brands and capacities to pick from.
 Specsavers now offers Easypay, which allows customers to set up a payment schedule, rather than having to pay the full price upfront.
 Free delivery is also offered.